-Non-marking shoes are naturally used during indoor sports such as basketball, tennis, badminton, volleyball, handball, etc. They are manufactured from a unique sole created from rubber type material to offer maximum friction and "smooth ride".
+Non-marking shoes are naturally used during indoor sports such as basketball, tennis, badminton, volleyball, handball, etc. They are manufactured from a unique sole created from rubber-type material to offer maximum friction and a "smooth ride".
 They are called non-marking shoes because they leave no mark on the traditional wooden or tiled floors or damage them such as the "classical" shoes worn outside.

 If you want to test a particular shoe, is it non-marking or not try making a dent in the sole with your thumbnail.
-If the dent recovers quickly, you have the right non-marking footwear in your hand with some serious soft sole.
+If the dent recovers quickly, you have the right non-marking footwear in your hand with some serious soft soles.

 Additionally, if you keep tearing the paper instead of testing the sole, you can always draw a line instead of the "rubbing test" and see if you are left with some marks on the paper or not.
 You are guessing that there should be no marks or no visible line on the paper.

 Different Sport – Different Non-Marking Shoe

-Besides the apparent reason you need to wear non-marking shoes when you play certain sports indoors-protecting the floor from scratch marks, the non-marking shoes for different sports are designed and manufactured differently because every sport demands its own way.
+Besides the apparent reason you need to wear non-marking shoes when you play certain sports indoors-protecting the floor from scratch marks, non-marking shoes for different sports are designed and manufactured differently because every sport demands its own way.